Theological Education for Emerging Ministries (TEEM)

 TEEM has been training pastors for 25 years and has approximately 200 graduates from the PLTS-Luther program.
 A new collaboration with Lutheran Theological Center Atlanta has begun, and future collaboration with Christian Theological Seminary in Indianapolis is planned.

-See this wonderful photo essay by current TEEM students.
+See this wonderful photo essay by TEEM alumni.